robertdavidwest/keeb/README.md

 		keyring.set_password(service_name, 'project_id', project_id),
 	    keyring.set_password(service_name, 'read_key', read_key)

-	 remove your credentials from any and all scripts once they are saved in the keyring

-* store your google drive credentials in the keyring:
+* Similarly you can load the gdrive client using a json file or store your google drive credentials in the keyring:

 		import keyring